Big, small, or medium-sized, recruitment is one of the most crucial processes in any company.

 10. Hiring Manager Satisfaction

-Last but certainly not the least, Hiring Manager Satisfaction percentages tell us how happy they are with the new hire, and naturally this is indicative of a successful recruitment process.
+Last but certainly not least, one of the important recruitment metrics is the Satisfaction rate of the hiring manager.
+Hiring Manager Satisfaction percentages tell us how happy they are with the new hire, and naturally this is indicative of a successful recruitment process.

 Once a manager is satisfied with her/his hire, it lays the foundation for valuable teamwork and a positive management-employee relationship.